 Winter is a perfect time to curl up with a great read.
-Here are a few choices that are on the reading lists of some of our PBO Group staff for the months ahead.
+Here are a few choices that are on our reading lists for the months ahead.
 Look for these titles at your local library or bookstore.

 Run, Don’t Walk: The Curious and Chaotic Life of a Physical Therapist Inside Walter Reed Army Medical Center

 Described as M*A*S*H meets Scrubs, this unique memoir shares the experiences of a physical therapist at Walter Reed Army Medical Center, the birthplace of physical therapy and the world leader in prosthetic rehabilitation for injured war veterans.

 The Long Walk Home: Paul Franklin’s Journey from Afghanistan

 This fascinating account documents the recovery of a soldier injured in a 2006 suicide bombing that left one Canadian diplomat dead, and two comrades in arms wounded.
 Although Franklin made a promise to his wife that he would come home alive, he needed the heroic help of soldiers on the scene and a medical team abroad to keep his word.
 He lost both of his legs above the knee as the result of his injuries but returned home determined to walk again.
 Within four months of his injury, and against the odds and predictions of doctors, Franklin learned to walk on artificial legs.

 A Test of Will: One Man’s Extraordinary Story of Survival